SoftwareSinner/github-installation-script/READMEFIRST.md

 # github-installation-script

-Bash script that installs github for multiple linux distros and ssh setup with Github
+Bash script that installs github for multiple linux distros and generates ssh keys to connect with Github

-1. Copy and paste below link in your terminal.
+1. Copy and paste below command with link in your terminal window.
 Make sure you are in the directory you want to run this in.
-Note: if wget does not work you may need to install it depending on distro.
-ex: apt-get install wget

-Note: You will also need curl installed. ex: sudo apt-get install curl

-Please make sure that you create a Gthub user account first before running this script.

 wget https://raw.githubusercontent.com/JohnZombie/github-installation-script/master/gitscript.sh

+NOTE: Please make sure that you have a github user account already created.
+You can visit https://github.com/join?source=header-home

 2. now type cd github-installation-script